M-a-r-t-i-n-i/Martins-page/README.md

 ## To Do List

-1. add checklist items here.
+add checklist items here.

+- Make links on web site work
 - Center the sections
 - Add some styling, to make it more appealing to the eye.
 - Make the footer purposeful